Federated Prudent DollarBear Fund (C) FPGCX

 Click the Performance tab for standard fund performance.

-Fund performance suffered from losses in the Japanese yen, Canadian dollar, Australian dollar, New Zealand dollar, Singapore dollar, Norwegian krone, Swedish krona and gold stocks.
-Fund performance benefitted from gains in the British pound, euro and Swiss franc.
+Fund performance benefited from gains in the Canadian dollar, British pound, Japanese yen, Australian dollar, New Zealand dollar, Singapore dollar and gold stocks.
+Fund performance was hurt by declines in the euro, Swiss franc, Norwegian krone and Swedish krona.

 Positioning and Strategy